ilia10000/ilia10000.github.io/_pages/about.md

   </div>
 </section>

-The **AI Thought Partner Lab (AITP Lab)** works at three scales — _individually_, _together_, and _collectively_ — across three lines of inquiry: **measuring** how human and AI minds share structure, **designing** interactive systems that turn that shared structure into productive partnership, and **diagnosing** when partnership fails because the structure breaks.
+The **AI Thought Partner Lab (AITP Lab)** works at three scales (individually, together, and collectively) across three lines of inquiry.
+We **measure** how human and AI minds share structure, **design** interactive systems that turn that shared structure into productive partnership, and **diagnose** when partnership fails because the structure breaks.
 The lab is led by [Ilia Sucholutsky](/people/), currently a Faculty Fellow / Assistant Professor at the [NYU Center for Data Science](https://cds.nyu.edu/), and starting **August 2026** as an Assistant Professor in the Department of Computer Science at [Purdue University](https://www.cs.purdue.edu/).

 <span class="aitp-eyebrow">Three lines of inquiry</span>
 <h2 class="aitp-section-title">What we work on</h2>